sharonNissanov/weather-app-div/README.md

 In the code above you can see that the targetID=content.

+The script constructs an iframe with its source set to the weather app project deployed on Netlify,\
+then injects this iframe into the target element.\
 I utilized the jsDelivr CDN to serve my injectDynamicWeatherDiv.js file.